 \subsubsection{DIAA (ECCV-2018) \cite{sarafianos2018deep}}

 The DIAA algorithm can be seen as an ensemble method for person attribute recognition.
-As shown in Fig. \ref{DeepAlgorithms-DIAA}, their model contain following modules: multi-scale visual attention and weighted focal loss for deep imbalanced classification.
+As shown in Fig. \ref{DeepAlgorithms-DIAA}, their model contains the following modules: multi-scale visual attention and weighted focal loss for deep imbalanced classification.
 For the multi-scale visual attention, as we can see from Fig. \ref{DeepAlgorithms-DIAA}, the authors adopt feature maps from different layers.
 They propose the weighted focal loss function \cite{lin2018focalLoss} to measure the difference between predicted attribute vectors and ground truth:

-where $\gamma$ is a parameter which is used to control the instance-level weighting based on the current prediction giving emphasis to the hard misclassified samples. $w_c = e^{-a_c}$ and $a_c$ is the prior class distribution of $c^{th}$ attribute following \cite{sarfraz2017deep}.
+where $\gamma$ is a parameter that is used to control the instance-level weighting based on the current prediction giving emphasis to the hard misclassified samples. $w_c = e^{-a_c}$ and $a_c$ is the prior class distribution of $c^{th}$ attribute following \cite{sarfraz2017deep}.

 In addition, they also propose to learn the attention maps in a weakly supervised manner (only the attribute labels, no specific bounding box annotation) to improve the classification performance by guiding the network to focus its resources to those spatial parts that contain information relevant to the input image.
 As shown in the right part of Fig. \ref{DeepAlgorithms-DIAA}, the attention sub-network takes the feature map $W_i \times H_i \times F_i$ as input and output an attention mask with dimension $W_i \times H_i \times C$.
-The output is then feed to attention classifier to estimate the pedestrian attributes.
-Due to limited supervised information for the training of attention module, the authors resort to the prediction variance by following \cite{chang2017active}.
+The output is then fed to the attention classifier to estimate the pedestrian attributes.
+Due to limited supervised information for the training of the attention module, the authors resort to the prediction variance by following \cite{chang2017active}.
 Attention mask predictions with high standard deviation across time will be given higher weights in order to guide the network to learn those uncertain samples.
 They collect the history $H$ of the predictions for the $s^{th}$ sample and compute the standard deviation across time for each sample in a mini-batch.
 Hence, the loss for the attention map with attribute-level supervision for each sample $s$ can be obtained by: